dustinspecker/dustinspecker.com/content/posts/open-telemetry-tracing-ginkgo.md

 ![example trace in Jaeger](/images/open-telemetry-tracing-ginkgo/jaeger-trace.png)

 Feel free to skip to [Create Ginkgo suite with TracerProvider set up](#create-ginkgo-suite-with-tracerprovider-set-up) if you want to jump straight to the Ginkgo test suite with tracing.
+The source code for this post is available at [ginkgo-gomega-open-telemetry](https://github.com/dustinspecker/ginkgo-gomega-open-telemetry).

 ## Set up tracing provider and propagator